BrandonALittle/ewebcdc/infant.md

       linktext: Back to Teams
       content:
         <p>
-        Michelle has worked at EWEB CDC since 1995 and has an Associates of Arts Degree in Early Childhood Education from Lane Community College﻿.
+        Michelle has worked at Eugene CDC since 1995 and has an Associates of Arts Degree in Early Childhood Education from Lane Community College﻿.
 She is married to her wonderful husband David and has a son, Tyler, who loves all sports.
 Her favorite activities are bowling and shopping.
         </p>